thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 <br>

-## We're going to use Linux CLI tool 'iperf3' to manually throw traffic through our network interfaces to observe those metrics in Zabbix server:
+## We're going to use CLI tool 'iperf3' to manually throw traffic through the network interfaces to observe metrics in Zabbix server:

 ```
 sudo apt update